-Probably the most important thing that determines how much money you’ll need in retirement is...well...you!
-While there always seems to be magic numbers and formulas discussed in the media, it really just comes down to what sort of things you’ll need, or want, to spend your money on.
+The most important part of the retirement equation is you!
+While there always seems to be discussion on ideal retirement amounts and formulas in the media, it really just comes down to the things you’ll need, or want, to spend your money on.

-You’ve probably given some thought (or a lot!) to what you’d like to do in retirement – travel, hobbies, family, house renovations and so on.
-So how can you translate this into an indication of a retirement budget?
+You’ve probably given some thought to what you’d like to do in retirement – travel, hobbies, family, home renovations and so on.
+So how can you translate this into a retirement budget?

-A recent piece of advice from one our members summed this up perfectly: “You’re potentially another lifetime in retirement!”
+A comment from one of our members sums this up perfectly: “You’re potentially another lifetime in retirement!”

-According to data from the Australian Bureau of Statistics, males and females currently aged between 45 and 65 can expect to live to around their mid 80s.
-So, If you’re thinking of retiring around 60 or 65, that’s potentially around 20 to 25 years (or hopefully more) that you’ll need to fund.
+According to data from the Australian Bureau of Statistics, males and females aged between 45 and 65 can generally expect to live to around their early to mid-80s.
+So, If you’re thinking of retiring around 60 or 65, that’s potentially around 20 to 25 years – or even more – that you’ll need to fund.

 Once you know what sort of retirement income you’re likely to need, the next step is seeing how close to that figure you’ll get based on your current super position.